ublue-os/ublue-update/README.md

 ## Installation

-You can add this to your image by simply pulling down and installing the rpm
+You can add this to your image by simply pulling down and installing the rpm:

+Warning:
+(if you are making an image derived from the ublue-os/main or ublue-os/nvidia images, you'll want to disable the auto updates in rpm-ostreed.conf and make sure the flatpak-user-update and flatpak-update services aren't running)

 ```
 COPY --from=ghcr.io/gerblesh/ublue-update:latest /rpms/ublue-update.noarch.rpm /tmp/rpms/